 4.4.3.
-Cost Reductions Through Learning
+Cost reductions through learning

 Of the seven factors that influence technology adoption rates, learning is the most widely studied in the context of energy modeling and climate change.
-The incorporation of cost reducing feedbacks as a function of cumulative production in fully forward-looking models generate two important results.
+The incorporation of cost-reducing feedbacks as a function of cumulative production in fully forward-looking models generate two important results.
 First, socially optimal investment paths indicate that technology adoption should occur before the technology becomes profitable for private firms.
-Second, this early and more rapid adoption lowers the cost of meeting greenhouse gas emissions constraints (Manne and Richels, 2002, Riahi et al., 2003).
-Jacoby, Reilly, and McFarland (2003) describes the effects of learning in a recursive dynamic model.
+Second, this early and more rapid adoption lowers the cost of meeting greenhouse gas emissions constraints (Manne and Richels, 2002; Riahi et al., 2004).
+Jacoby et al. (2004) describes the effects of learning in a recursive dynamic model.

 The use of learning specifications in economic models introduces two related issues: uncertainty and explanatory power.
 Significant uncertainties exist in the specification of the learning curves used in models including uncertainties of initial cost, learning rate, change in the learning rate as a function of cumulative production, and the long-run cost of technologies.
 These uncertainties apply to extant technologies and are magnified for non-extant ones.
-Although learning curves may describe general cost reducing trends, the aggregation of numerous effects that reduce costs into an equation does little to explain the many underlying processes that influence to cost reductions over time as noted in Section 4.2 and in McDonald and Schrattenholzer (2002).
-While descriptive power may be sufficient for very long-term projections, it is not necessarily adequate to inform the direction of policies that seek to alter technology adoption rates.
+Although learning curves may describe general cost-reducing trends, the aggregation of numerous effects that reduce costs into an equation does little to explain the many underlying processes that influence to cost reductions over time as noted in Section 4.2 and in McDonald and